 With his new "sports" prosthesis, Jeremy quickly gravitated towards track and field events.
 Just five years later, he would secure a slot on Team USA and participate in the 2008 Games in Beijing, China.
 Jeremy's hard work and commitment to training enabled him to set a world record and win a gold medal in the Men's Pentathlon and competed in the F44 Discus where he also won the gold!
 This was only the start of an amazing athletic career that is still unfolding!

 He won gold in the F44 discus at the 2012 London games.
 In 2013, the ESPN cable network presented their annual ESPY Sports Awards where they recognize individual or team athletic achievements or other sports related performance during the year.
 Jeremy was awarded Best Male Athlete with a Disability.
 Jeremy participated in the 2016 Rio Games and in 2017 won a Gold Medal at the IPC World Championships in the F44 Discus.
-He is never satisfied with his performance and now has his sights set on being the first Paralympic discus thrower to qualify for the Olympic Trials and secure a slot on the 2020 US Olympic Team.
+He is never satisfied with his performance and continues to raise the bar.

 Jeremy's prosthesis that he uses for discus competitions is a custom designed total contact suction socket, utilizing an Alps EasyLiner made of "super stretch" silicone to contour to the unique shape of his residual limb.
 This secures his limb in place when he is applying tremendous forces through the prosthesis during his discus throwing.
 The Alps SFPHD (Superior Performance Sleeve) locks his limb securely in the socket and prevents any rotation or pistoning from occurring.
 He also uses the Ottobock 1C60 Triton foot, giving him great response and superior energy storage and release as he throws.